2ND PILLAR: PHYSICAL WELL BEING

 Physical health is a core element of overall well-being.
-Physical health impacts our mind, our emotions, our attitudes and our beliefs about ourselves.
+Physical health impacts our minds, our emotions, our attitudes, and our beliefs about ourselves.
 When we feel great physically, it’s much easier to have an optimistic outlook on life.
-When we feel energetic, we feel more resourceful and creative in our ability to problem solve and create change in our lives.
+When we feel energetic, we feel more resourceful and creative in our ability to problem-solve and create change in our lives.
 It’s easy to connect how we treat and care for our bodies to our quality of life.
 The way we eat, sleep and move, all play a vital part in short and long-term success.

 Hygiene & Cleanliness